zedlopez/ifm/The Recipe Book.md

 ``VERIFY`` examines checksums to make sure that the story file being run is intact and correct.
 This is less often an issue now than it was in the days when story files were distributed by highly corruptible floppy disk, but the command persists and is very occasionally useful. ``VERSION`` gives the full banner text associated with the story, including title, author, release number, IFID, and other bibliographical data; it follows this with a list of the included extensions.

-``PRONOUNS`` announces to the player what the story is currently understanding as the antecedents of "him", "her", "it", and "them".
+``PRONOUNS`` announces to the player what the story is currently understanding as the antecedents of ``HIM``, ``HER``, ``IT``, and ``THEM``.
 This is often useful during testing, but sometimes also during play.

 The following allow the player (when supported by the interpreter in use) to create a log of play:

 - Switching the story transcript on (``TRANSCRIPT ON``)
 - Switching the story transcript off (``TRANSCRIPT OFF``)

 It is rarely a good idea to change the default performance of such commands: they are often finicky and closely tied to the interpreter in which the story runs.
-Moreover, disabling the "version" command means that the story file is not able to display attribution information for Inform and any included extensions, in violation of their respective licenses.
+Moreover, disabling the ``VERSION`` command means that the story file is not able to display attribution information for Inform and any included extensions, in violation of their respective licenses.

 ### See Also